2 Chainz Just Popped The Question On The Met Gala Red Carpet

-A man named for what goes around his neck just put a ring on his favourite lady's finger.
+A man named for what goes around his neck just put a ring on his favorite lady's finger.

 The 2018 Met Gala was filled with many adorable couples, but only 2 Chainz broke out the engagement ring.
 The rapper, whose real name is Tauheed Epps, dropped down to one knee on the red carpet, seemingly to propose marriage to his date, activist Kesha Ward.
 Refinery29 fashion writer Channing Hargrove, who is at the Met Gala red carpet, stated that the moment was "so cute" and that everyone watching cheered.